youjin-10/learn-nest/README.md

   - NestJS or other frameworks would handle creating instances instead of you (developers), so there's no need for us to know details about instantiating a dependency.
   - Also, DI helps use resources like memory effectively.
 Let's say several different controllers need `SomeService`.
 If we create instances everywhere, it would be a waste of resource.
 With benefit of DI, controllers can use methods of `SomeService` with one instance (singleton).
   - Thridly, it follows `Seperation of Concerns`.
 Controller takes care of its own job instead of being coupled with dependencies by knowing how to instantiate them.

+#### access to response, request object of Express

+- possible not recommended
+- 🙋 why? there are Express and Fastify underneath, and if you want to switch to Fastify but some logic has direct access to Express objects, it wouldn't be easy to do it.